-Incomplete Policy: If doctoral student is unable to complete all the assigned work for a particular class due to significant and extenuating circumstance, it may be necessary for a doctoral student to request an Incomplete for a course.
+Incomplete Policy: If doctoral student is unable to complete an assignment at the end of the course for a particular class due to a significant and extenuating circumstance, it may be necessary for a doctoral student to request an Incomplete for a course.
 In this case, the student is asked to communicate and identify parameters for completion of the required course materials.
-Additionally, students and instructors are asked to complete the necessary paperwork to request an Incomplete and to submit it to the Program Coordinator.
+Additionally, students and instructors/mentors are asked to complete the necessary paperwork to request an Incomplete and to submit it to the Program Coordinator.
 The grade of Incomplete (I) may be given in a course at the sole discretion of the professor in unusual and exceptional circumstances.
 Incompletes are extremely rare and are a contract between the student and the professor.
-All incompletes must be completed by the end date of the following semester as posted in the academic calendar (Please confirm with the Incomplete Policy) or they automatically convert to an "F".
-Incomplete grades assigned in the semester of graduation will result in the postponement of graduation The student must complete the Incomplete with the professor of record, unless that professor is no longer a member of the University.
+All incompletes must be completed by the assigned due date in accordance to student/faculty agreement or they automatically convert to an "F".
+Incomplete grades assigned in the semester of graduation will result in the postponement of graduation.
+The student must complete the Incomplete with the professor/mentor of record, unless that professor/mentor is no longer a member of the University.
 In that circumstance the appropriate dean will assign an appropriate member of the faculty.
-In order to be considered for an Incomplete, all of the following conditions must be met: (1) The student has completed the majority of the course assignments for which grades are awarded; (2) The student is passing the course the Incomplete is requested; (3) Significant or exceptional circumstances have occurred preventing the student from completing all of the course requirements.
-Examples of circumstances beyond the control of the student may include, but are not limited to: sudden illness, death in the immediate family, significant job change, etc.; (4) The student has requested an Incomplete from the instructor and presented a reasonable written plan to complete the required coursework prior to the completion deadline; and (5) Alternatively, if an instructor deems it appropriate, a student could be given a "CP" (Course in Progress) grade at the end of the course providing additional time for the submission of assignments/benchmark tasks in progress.
-This designation must be accompanied by a required end date for completion and/or acceptance of the assignment/benchmark task.